-Warning note: a consequence of grouping results together is that the visualization subsequently sorts results by alphabetic order, rather than by increasing trade value (as seen above).
-Users will have to sort the visualization by a specific year or years in order to create a visualization with results ordered by trade value.
+Warning note: a consequence of grouping results together in the data tool is that the visualization subsequently sorts results by alphabetic order, rather than by increasing trade value or volume (as seen above).
+Users will have to sort the visualization by a specific year or years (as described in page 15 of this User Guide) in order to create a visualization with results ordered by trade value or volume.
+Furthermore, unlike results grouped directly in Tableau software, users are unable to rename the grouped results (i.e. there is no option of renaming "Afghanistan, Albania, Algeria and 224 more" to something like "Other Markets").